bxparks/AceTime/README.md

 DS3231Clock<WireInterface> dsClock(wireInterface);
 ```

+The new version requires more configuration.
+But in return, we gain more
+flexibility and potentially a large reduction of flash memory consumption.
+Here
-Here is another example where the `SimpleWireInterface` class is swapped
+is another example where the `SimpleWireInterface` class is swapped in place of
-in place of the `TwoWireInterface` class, without any changes to the
+the `TwoWireInterface` class, without any changes to the `DS3231Clock` class:
-`DS3231Clock` class:

 ```C++
 #include <AceTimeClock.h>